 Saylesville Sanitary Relief (12200)

-As part of a long-term effort to reduce basement backups, sewer overflows, and to improve creek bank stabilization, MSD Project Clear is constructing a project to replace approximately 4,000 feet of sewer and stabilize approximately 210 feet of a natural creek in the City of Chesterfield.
+As part of a long-term effort to reduce basement backups and sewer overflows, MSD Project Clear is constructing a project to replace approximately 4,000 feet of undersized wastewater sewers.
+In addition, this project will reduce creek bank erosion and improve water flow by stabilizing approximately 210 feet of a natural creek in the City of Chesterfield.

 About the Project